wragge/closed-glams-covid19/index.md

 * 16 March 2020 –  Gallery is open, but public programs, education and members events have been suspended.
 [More info...](https://nga.gov.au/covid-19/)

+### National Museum of Australia

+* 16 March 2020 – Museum is open, but public programs, events, and school visits have been suspended.
+[More info...](https://www.nma.gov.au/visit-us/coronavirus/_recache)

 ## NSW

 ### Art Gallery of NSW